TheMEMOLab/Bio326-NMBU/Doc/01_Metagenomic_Assembly.md

 ls -lrth /mnt/courses/BIO326/PROK/data/metagenomic_assembly/
 ```

-You should create a directory where you want the forthcoming analysis results to live in. **We strongly sugest to use the $SCRATCH directory** Enter the $SCRATCH directory and copy the raw reads with the following command:
+You should create a directory where you want the forthcoming analysis results to live in. **We strongly suggest to use the $SCRATCH directory** Enter the $SCRATCH directory and copy the raw reads with the following command:

 ```bash
 mkdir -p $SCRATCH/prok